 If the injured driver has a limited right to sue policy, and suffers and kind of injury not mentioned in this list, they will not be able to file a car accident injury claim with the other driver’s insurance company.

 When you consider the fact that car accidents can often result in injuries to the neck or spine, and that these injuries are often serious, but not permanent, you quickly begin to see the problem with this kind of policy.
-Many serious injuries, while not permanent, will require extensive, and expensive, medical treatment, treatment whose cost can quickly rise, leaving the injured party and their family in a very precarious financial position.
+Many serious injuries, while not permanent, will require extensive, and expensive, medical treatment, a treatment whose cost can quickly rise, leaving the injured party and their family in a very precarious financial position.

 Freehold, NJ Auto Accident Injury Attorneys Discuss “Unlimited Right to Sue” Car Insurance

 In contrast to limited right to sue policies, unlimited right to sue policies allow injured drivers to seek compensation from other responsible party’s insurance policies regardless of what type of injuries were sustained.
-This kind of policy provides substantially more injury protection to drivers who purchase it than the limited right to sue option, as, as already mentioned, many of the more common car accident injuries will not meet the requirements of the limited option, but still leave the injured party with a great deal of medical expenses and potentially unable to work for large periods of time.
+This kind of policy provides substantially more injury protection to drivers who purchase it than the limited right to sue option, as, as already mentioned, many of the more common car accident injuries will not meet the requirements of the limited option, but still leave the injured party with plenty of medical expenses and potentially unable to work for large periods of time.

 Contact Our Monmouth County Car Accident Injury Attorneys Today